 (Run Our Survey) I asked people who were either small business experts or customer service experts one simple question to really get to the heart of what they believe is important for small business customer service: What’s your personal, number one, customer service must do?

-My Comment: Some excellent advice shared by some excellent and very smart people.
+My Comment: Some excellent advice was shared by some excellent and very smart people.
 Fifteen experts from business and customer service share a tip.
 There is something here for everyone – and every company.

 Sign up for instant access to Shep’s research report on customer service and customer experience.